antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 For this post, I'll be using a [Memory-style][memory-game] board game application.
 It contains a WinForms UI (`MemoryGame.exe`) and a class library with the game logic (`MemoryGame.Logic.dll`), both targeting .NET Framework 4.5.
 You can download the sample [here][sample].
 ToDo; add link.
 I'll be porting the application project to .NET Core 3.0 and the class library to .NET Standard 2.0.
 Using .NET Standard instead of .NET Core allows me to reuse the game logic to provide the application for other platforms, such as iOS, Android or web.

 You can either watch Scott Hunter and me doing the conversion in this video, or you can follow the step-by-step instructions below.
 Of course, I won't be holding it against you, if you were to do both.

 **ToDo: link to the video.**

 ## Step-by-step process

 >I suggest doing the migration in a separate branch or, if you're not using
->version control, ~~question your life choices~~ creating a copy of your project
+>version control, creating a copy of your project so you have a clean state to
->so you have a clean state to go back to if necessary.
+>go back to if necessary.

 Before porting the application to .NET Core 3, I need to do some preparation first.